 The following section describes the MT message structure.

-SWIFT MT messages are identified by a 3-digit number, the first digit representing the Category and the following
+FIN MT messages are identified by a 3-digit number, the first digit representing the Category and the following

 two representing the specific message inside the category.